natura-cosmeticos/natds-js/CONTRIBUTING.md

 We use typescript in this project, with only a few exceptions on the docs package for configuration.

-Please note we have a [code of conduct](./CODE_OF_CONDUCT), please follow it in all your interactions with the project.
+Please note we have a [code of conduct](./CODE_OF_CONDUCT), follow it in all your interactions with the project.

 ## Project Structure